dinmk/Global_Sales/README.md

 ## Architecture

 The Setup can work in any Local PC (Windows/Mac) - Tools used are Opensource & free to use.

-Below architecture diagram describes the simple usage.
+Architecture is quite simple – We have all our script written in python to load the CSV file into SQLite DB .
+We have assumed to run this architecture in our Local machine Below architecture diagram describes the simple usage.

 ## Tools and Technologies used